-By the beginning of November 2014, the SABAP2 database contained 114000 checklists.
+By the end of November 2014, the SABAP2 database contained 116000 checklists.
 The milestone of six million records of bird distribution in the SABAP2 database was reached on 30 October.
 It took almost exactly a year to get from five million to six million, the fastest million records ever.
 More than 70% of the original SABAP2 atlas area (ie South Africa, Lesotho and Swaziland) has at least one checklist at this stage in the project's development.
 This information is updated continuously on the project website.

 SABAP2 is on track for a record year.
 If we maintain the present rate of data collection, we will reach 31 December 2014 with somewhere between 19500 and 20000 full protocol checklists submitted during the year.
 A superhuman effort will take SABAP2 beyound 20000 checklists.
 The previous best year was 2010, with 18364 checklists.

 Here is an update on the current SABAP2 priorities.

 (1) Please maintain “sustainable atlasing.”
 We cannot afford for you to suffer “burn-out.”
 Please keep on atlasing at the pace you enjoy doing it.
 We need you in 2015.